Tibso/DnsBlackList-rs/README.md

-  showconf  Show the dnslrd configuration set       Add a new rule get       Get info about a matchclass delete    Delete a rule feed      Feed a list of domains to a matchclass dump      Dump a complete matchclass drop      Drop entries which match a matchclass pattern stats     Get stats about IP addresses that match a prefix clear     Clear stats about IP addresses that match a prefix help      Print this message or the help of the given subcommand(s)
+  showconf  Show the dnslrd configuration set       Add a new rule get       Get info about a matchclass delete    Delete a rule or a complete matchclass feed      Feed a list of domains to a matchclass drop      Drop all matchclasses that match a pattern stats     Get stats about IP addresses that match a pattern clear     Clear stats about IP addresses that match a pattern help      Print this message or the help of the given subcommand(s)

 Arguments: